---

 title: "What Is GEO?
 Generative Engine Optimization Explained"

-description: "Generative Engine Optimization (GEO) is the practice of making your content easy for AI engines to find, trust and quote.
-The four scoring dimensions, the page patterns that earn citations, and what to ignore."
+description: "Generative Engine Optimization (GEO): how AI engines find, trust and quote content — the four scoring dimensions and the page patterns that earn citations."

 canonical: https://aiovsseo.com/articles/what-is-geo.html